akshat-0008/Bug_Busters-Web0Code-NSUT-hackathon-2021/README.md

 # [Space & Style](https://spacenstyle-bug-busters.netlify.app/)
+Space & Style is a frontend House application and furniture website.
-This repository is for the frontend Web0Code Hackathon organized by NSUT 2021
+This is made under the response of WebOCode Hackathon 2021 conducted by IEEE NSUT.